 It is now well evidenced that spending time outdoors can be therapeutic for both our physical and mental health.
 Over the last five years especially, there has been a tsunami of research about therapeutic outdoor experiences covering everything from walking, to mindfulness, to gardening, to working with animals, to surfing, to Forest Bathing to wilderness travel.

 But really, most of us don’t need the research - the only evidence we require is our own personal experience.
-Anyone who spends their leisure time outdoors knows it’s therapeutic.
+Anyone who spends time outdoors knows it's therapeutic.
 No-brainer.

 So we know outdoor experiences heal us - whether we trust our own experience or head to the University library to drown in the formal evidence.
 But why do they heal us?
 How does it work?
 What is it about being outdoors that is therapeutic?